 As of 2014, about 26.3 percent of Zimbabwe’s children were being raised by single mothers, mainly due to deaths caused by diseases like HIV, malaria and tuberculosis, as well as increased rates of divorce and out-of-wedlock births.
 Thirty-five percent of women in Zimbabwe suffer physical or sexual abuse at the hands of intimate partners, and 20 percent of women suffer physical or sexual abuse at the hands of their intimate partners annually.
 There is a dire need for sources of female empowerment in Zimbabwe, and the Akashinga seems to be the right answer for this issue.

 Job openings for the initial group of 26 rangers of the Akashinga were open exclusively for disadvantaged women of the community- victims of sexual and physical abuse, single mothers, widows, orphans and abandoned wives.
 Being part of the Akashinga empowers these women by giving them autonomy and providing them the economic stability to provide for themselves.
 Members of the Akashinga now enjoy the power to buy property, continue their education, get a driver’s license and provide for their families.
-These women are completely independent of men.
+Because of this program, these women are completely independent of men.
 Moreover, these women have positions of power in the community with authority to protect it, an undeniable feat for women and female empowerment in Zimbabwe.

 Effects on the Community